cdapio/cdap/docs/loom-docs/source/rest/entities.rst

 .. include:: /toplevel-links.rst

 ==================
-REST API: Importing/Exporting Admin Entities
+REST API: Importing & Exporting Cluster Templates
 ==================

 Loom REST APIs allow you to export all Providers, Hardware Types, Image Types, Services, and Cluster Templates created in a Loom server into a JSON Object that can then be imported into another Loom server.

 .. _entity-export:
-**Exporting Entities**
+**Export Template Metadata**
 ==================

 To export all entities from a Loom server, make a HTTP GET request to URI: